octo-technology/OpenTezos/docs/dapp/taquito.md

 }
 ```

 In a dapp, we might be facing a use-case where we need to send several transactions at the same time (contract calls, originations or transfer transactions).
-The easiest would be to make those calls one after the other:
+One could be tempted to make those calls one after the other:

 ``` typescript
 import { App } from './src/app';